Diseconomies of scale: Reputation

 Larger firms have a reputation to uphold and as a result may place more restrictions on employees, limiting their efficiency.
 This will be seen amplified in a regulated industry, where a company losing its license would be an extremely serious event.

 Other effects related to size

 Large firms also tend to be old and in mature markets.
 Both of these have negative implications for future growth.
-Old firms tend to have a large retiree base, with high associated pension and health costs, and also tend to be unionized, with associated higher salaries and labor rights (lower productivity).
+Old firms tend to have a large retiree base, with high associated pension and health costs, and may be unionized, with associated higher salaries and labor rights.
 Mature markets tend to only offer the potential for small, incremental growth.
 (Everybody might go out and buy a new invention next year, but it is unlikely they will all buy cars next year, since most people already have them.)

 Impact on smaller firms

 While diseconomies of scale are typically associated with large mature firms, similar problems have been observed in the growth phase of small and medium-sized manufacturing companies.
 Mclean has observed that this can occur once the workforce exceeds around 20 employees.
 At this point business complexity grows more rapidly than revenue.
 The business experiences falling productivity, leading to rising variable costs along with rapidly rising overheads.